meleakewubbie/r_insurance_disability_rates/README.md

-# Mapping Insurance and Disability Rates for Adults in the United States
+# Mapping Health Insurance and Disability Rates for Adults in the United States
-1. Using R, I mapped insurance and disability rates by county within the United States for adults between 19-35 in 2018.
+1. Using R, I mapped health insurance and disability rates by county within the United States for adults between 19-35 in 2018.

 2. I utilized R librarys such as tidyverse, sf, tmap, and tmaptools.